Gomphosus varius: Biology

 The bird wrasse is diurnally active; it is usually solitary, but can sometimes be observed in small groups.
 Like other wrasses, it is carnivorous, its diet consisting primarily of small benthic crustaceans caught in corals, but it may also feed on brittle stars, molluscs and small fish.

 During its lifetime, the bird wrasse undergoes a sexual metamorphosis corresponding to sequential hermaphroditism; it may be a protogynous hermaphrodite, starting as a female and then become male.

+Hybridization

+Gomphosus varius sometimes hybridizes with Thalassoma species in the wild, such as T. lunare and T. duperrey.